terramate-io/terramate/docs/cmdline/clone.md

 **Note:** This is an experimental command and is likely subject to change in the future.

-The `clone` command clones a stack.
-Terramate will automatically update the UUID of the cloned stack.
+The `clone` command clones stacks from a source to a target directory.
+Terramate will recursively copy the stack files and directories, and automatically update the `stack.id` with generated UUIDs for the cloned stacks.

-**Note:** Currently, `clone` does not support nested stacks.
-We will add this functionality in the future.
+The source directory can be a stack itself, or it can contain stacks in sub-directories.

+The flag `--skip-child-stacks` can be set to change this behaviour, so stacks in sub-directories will be ignored;
+in this case, the source directory itself must be a stack.

 ## Usage